dsenturk/BM-JM/README.md

 REQUIREMENTS ——————————————

 The included R programs require R 4.1.0 (R Core Team, 2021) and the packages listed in BM_JM_tutorial.R.
+Note that the LFBayes package needs to be installed from the Github (https://github.com/jshamsho/LFBayes/tree/master).

 INSTALLATION ——————————————